vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-test-numbers.md

 ---
-title: "Test Numbers"
+title: Test Numbers
-excerpt: ""
+excerpt: ''
 ---
 The numbers shown in the table that follows can be used to test the calling functionality to phone numbers.
 Calls to test numbers are not charged.